ms-iot/content/en-US/win10/AdafruitMakerKit.md

     </tr>
     <tr>
       <td><a target="_blank" href="{{site.baseurl}}/{{page.lang}}/win10/samples/WhatColor.htm">What Color Is It?</a></td>
-      <td>Learn how about the useful text to speech features of Windows 10 IoT Core. </td>
+      <td>Learn how to use GPIO as input, how to talk to an I2C sensor,  and get a chance to try the useful text to speech features of Windows 10 IoT Core.
+After completing this sample, you will be able to use a pushbutton to trigger a color sensor.
+It will then detect the color of an object and speak it out on your speakers/headphones. </td>
     </tr>
   </table>
 </div>